Hit Enter to Search or X to close

 How Long Does A Professional Photoshoot Take?

-Our photoshoot took about 3 hours total.
-It was really annoying towards the end for me.
-Augustin was simply drained and wanted nothing more than to run away from the camera.
+Each of our photoshoots took about 3 hours total.
+The first time, it was really annoying towards the end for me, whereas Augustin was simply drained and wanted nothing more than to run away from the camera.
 Get ready because this stuff is tiring!

 Normally, a few days later, you should get the first edits of your photos.
 I know that we had asked for quite a few pictures so we got the first batch a week later.
 You should always agree on what you want after the photoshoot.
 In our case, the editing style was discussed on the day of the shoot so I wasn’t surprised to see a few Photoshop edits (mainly to adjust the piss poor light we had that day).
 Be clear on what you want and what you get.
 Once, someone tried to remove my wrinkles and I was not OK with that.
 I looked like a smooth humanoid emoji.
 No bueno.